briatte/congres-afsp/README.md

 - `id` – Panel identifier that matches the `ID` part of the `j` variable in [`edges.csv`][data-edges].
 - `title` – Panel title, slightly cleaned up:
   - Multiples spaces were replaced by a single one.
-  - Double quotes are coded as « French quotes », i.e _chevrons_.
+  - Double quotes are coded as `«` French quotes `»`.
-  - Single quotes are coded as `’`, i.e. as a curly _apostrophe_.
+  - Single quotes are coded as `’`.
   - Unbreakable spaces are used before `:;?!` and before/after double quotes.
+  - Full stops at the end of titles were removed.
   - All instances of `État` (the State) are accentuated.
 - `notes` – Notes, in French, when available (e.g. to indicate the panel was postponed).

 The data were manually extracted from the relevant [AFSP Web pages](http://www.afsp.info/congres/editions-precedentes/).
-A handful of panels listed in the file have no participants listed in `[`edges.csv`][data-edges], for various reasons (e.g. the panel was cancelled or postponed, the panel is a PhD workshop with no attendees list).
+A handful of panels listed in the file have no participants listed in [`edges.csv`][data-edges], for various reasons (e.g. the panel was cancelled or postponed, the panel is a PhD workshop with no attendees list).

 [data-panels]: https://github.com/briatte/congres-afsp/blob/master/data/panels.csv